 - Rocko's Modern Life showed that Heffer's past lives were responsible for why the Leaning Tower of Pisa leans and the Hindenburg disaster.

 - In Robin Hood, one scene had Prince John crying and sucking his thumb, lamenting how his mother always liked his brother over him.
-In real life, Prince John's mother was Eleanor of Aquitaine, who really did favour her oldest son King Richard over John.
+In real life, Prince John's mother was Eleanor Of Aquitaine, who really did favour her oldest son King Richard the Lionheart over John.

 - In Ice Age, the characters pass by Old Faithful and Stonehenge.
 As they pass Stonehenge, Manny comments, "Modern architecture... it'll never last."